starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 StarkNet contracts have no ``main()`` function.
 Instead, each function may be annotated as an external function (using the ``@external`` decorator).
-External functions may be called by the users of StarkNet.
+External functions may be called by the Users of StarkNet.
-Currently, StarkNet has no authentication mechanism, so any user can invoke any external function.
-If you want to restrict it, or have some authentication, you can use the ``ecdsa`` builtin to verify a user's signature as part of the internal implementation of the contract's function.
+Currently, StarkNet has no authentication mechanism, so any User can invoke any external function.
+If you want to restrict it, or have some authentication, you can use the ``ecdsa`` builtin to verify a User's signature as part of the internal implementation of the contract's function.

 In our case, the contract has two external functions: ``increase_balance`` reads